hibirdi/APIIntegration-Examples/Google Maps/README.md

 # Google Maps API Integration App

-This project is intended to provide an easy to use example of how to integrate our Catalog & Image APIs into a Google Maps javascript application.
+This project is intended to provide an easy-to-use example of how to integrate our Catalog & Image APIs into a Google Maps javascript application.

 To run the app:
 1. On line 95, add your Google Maps API key